MiguelitoM/Tic-Tac-Toe-Chess/README.md

-# Tic Tac Toe Chess
+# Tic-Tac-Toe Chess

-A simple chess-inspired game developed with **Pygame**, where the objective is to align three pieces.
-This is a logic and strategy game for two players, based on chess movements but with custom rules.
+A simple game inspired by chess and tic-tac-toe developed with **Pygame**.
+This is a logic and strategy game for two players, based on chess movements in a tic-tac-toe board.

 ## 🕹 How to Run